 He giveth power to the faint; and to those who have no might He increaseth strength.

-The end of January, my class had our ceremony where we received our black velvet band to attach to our nursing cap.
-I thanked God for his mercy and grace to me these past four years as I pinned the band on my cap .
-I know I only arrived at this moment with God’s help.
-My family traveled two hours so they could share this special time with me.
+The end of January, my class had our ceremony where we received our black velvet band to attach to our nursing cap!
+It was such a proud moment of accomplishment to come this far and pin that black band on that only graduate nurses are permitted to wear on their caps.
+My family traveled 2 hours so they could share this special time with me.

 But there were some advantages in wearing it.
 I could easily identify which nursing school the person had attended.
 I still am fascinated when I look at old pictures of the wide variety of nursing caps!
 It also set us apart from the nursing assistants so the patient knew at once that I was a nurse when I entered the room.
 During a code for a patient emergency, it was easy to recognize who the nurse was because of the cap.

 I still have my slightly yellowed cap tucked away in my bottom bureau drawer.
 Occasionally, I gaze at it fondly and recall that proud moment when I received my black band!